 Konganadu region is the south-west Tamilnadu and is the border area for Kerala.
 Coimbatore and Salem come here.
 It has rice as its base product and food is typically served on banana leaves.
 Here marination is not encouraged before cooking and heavy usage of turmeric is seen.
 The famous Dindigul Biryani is said to have evolved from here.
 It’s an interesting fact that Dindigul Biryani uses small meat pieces in biryani and Seeraga Samba rice (which plays an important role in flavor) in their biryani.
 Another famous dish from this region is, Navarassa curry- mutton curry having a burst of all nine flavors.

 You can check about my experience with Dindigul biryani here …

 Mudaliar cuisine …

 Mudaliar cuisine is from the Turu land- land of rich farmers.
-It is said, that this named is derived from men who had Mudra (money).
+It is said, that this name is derived from men who had Mudra (money).
 The cuisine uses the freshest of ingredients and usage of leftover items is not encouraged.
 They use something like a Tamil five spices.
-Mustard, cumin, fenugreek, shallots etc and sundried, made in the form of balls and kept in jars for a really long period of time.
+Mustard, cumin, fenugreek, shallots, etc, and sundried, made in the form of balls and kept in jars for a really long period of time.
 And at times of rain, they are used.
 One famous dish from this region is Pangti Korumbu.
-Pangti means row of guests and Korumbu is mutton.
-This mutton uses this tamil version of five spices.
+Pangti means a row of guests and Korumbu is mutton.
+This mutton uses this Tamil version of five spices.

 And finally the Biryani madness …